Human resource management: Criticism

 A systematic review found a lack of clarity in conceptualization and measurement of human resource systems.

 The effect size of human resource management was found to decrease when correcting for past performance of employees.

 Human resource management has been criticized of in some cases discrimination and algorithmic bias.
 Women were found over-represented in human resource management.
+A meta-analysis found systemic discrimination against men in recruitment since around 2009.